How To Overcome Food Addiction — Tips, Ideas, and Expert Advice

 Lunch and Dinner ideas

-For lunch you can have protein, salad and vegetables or soup.
-For dinner you can have protein, salad and vegetables.
+For lunch it’s great to have protein, salad and vegetables or soup.
+For dinner, you can have protein, salad, and vegetables.
 You can eat potatoes, rice, and bread, but aim to not eat them daily and best not after lunch.
-Quinoa is a much better choice than rice or potatoes to eat with meat or fish or put in soups and salads as it’s a seed and a very healthy food that gives you a lot of energy.
-You can add sweet potatoes (as they are actually yams, not potatoes) to lunch and dinner.
+Consider ancient grains mentioned above as carbs alternatives.
+You can add sweet potatoes to lunch and dinner.